Cover

 fetch('https://myapp.com:8080/api/users') // Different port

-The Same-Origin Policy exists to prevent malicious websites from reading sensitive data from other sites.
-Without it, any website could access your Gmail, initiate bank transfers, or steal session tokens.
+The Same-Origin Policy exists to prevent malicious websites from silently reading your data from other sites — like your email, banking details, or session tokens.

 What Triggers a CORS Error?

 A CORS error occurs when your browser blocks a response because the server didn’t include the required permission headers.
-Here’s the typical sequence:
+Here’s what typically happens:

 1. Your frontend at http://localhost:3000 makes a request to https://api.yourservice.com